houp/aparapi/README.md

 Current status
 ==============
 29-09-2011: Simple modification of C++ code was enough to run on non-AMD devices.
 Version currently avaliable in the repo was tested using Intel OpenCL 1.1 SDK on Windows 7 64-bit and it more or less works, but still some small changes to build.xml and build.properties are needed to complie without issues.
+Priliminary MacOSX support is also avaliable!

 28-09-2011: I have a working MacOSX version (tested on CPU only) of Aprapi locally.
 I need to work out some Ant issues and I will publish it here soon.